Projects

 Much of the stuff of life is made of polymers (molecules composed of strings of similar repeating units) or molecular assemblies (structures that are made when nanoscale interactions cause molecules to stick to each other).
 DNA, proteins, and carbohydrates are examples of biological polymers, while cell membranes, viral capsids, and collagen fibers are examples of assemblies.

 The Schroeder lab is inspired by systems in biology that showcase the ability of polymers and assemblies to finely control the movement of matter, heat, or electric charge.
 These systems are often exquisitely complex and drive some of life’s most impressive and essential functions.
-Skeletons that last a lifetime are built by such processes: calcium and phosphate ions are pumped by protein-based machines into membrane-bound compartments, forced to crystallize out of solution, and deposited on collagen fibers to build bones.
+Skeletons that last a lifetime are built by such processes: calcium and phosphate ions are pumped by protein-based machines across self-assembled membranes, then stabilized with more proteins before finally being allowed to form crystals within collagen fibrils to build bones.
 Another example: in “excitable” tissues such as neurons and muscles, switch-like channels made of protein and a circuit architecture made of self-assembled lipid membranes ultimately direct the bioelectrical signals that allow us to think and move.

-Our group seeks to take design cues from evolution to develop new and useful configurations of matter and energy in which polymers and assemblies control transport processes.
+Our group seeks to take design cues from evolution to develop new and useful configurations of matter and energy in which polymers and assemblies control transport processes and phase changes.

 In particular, our ongoing and future projects are as follows: